danivenk/UVA_Minor-Programming_Programming-Theory/README.md

 ### Usage
 To run this program you could use the function main.py that has four required input arguments and two optional.
 First the name of an area (-a) is needed.
 You could use "Holland" to calculate the lines for Noord- and Zuid-Holland and "Nationaal: to calculate the lines for the Netherlands.
 The second argument needed (-d) is the Maximum number of minutes that a train can ride on a line.
 The third argument (-L) is the number of lines the function needs to calculate.
 The final required input argument (-A) is the algorithm that is going to be used to create the lines.
 The algorithms that can be used are "random", "greedy", "hill_climber", "simulated_annealing".

 The first optional option (-r) is the amount of runs an algorithm must be used.
 More runs might give higher scores.
-The second optional option (-i) is the number of iterations the Hill Climber uses in every run.
+The second optional option (-i) is the number of iterations the Hill Climber/Simulated Annealing uses in every run.

 ```
 usage python3 main.py [options]